luke-titley/usd-rs/README.md

 # The method
 I'm using cpp crate for these bindings in the mid term.
 This makes it easy to hand write the wrappers and work the api.
 Work on automatically generated bindings is going on in the background.
+Ultimately this crate will move over to using usd-sys, when that work is complete.

 # Adding a new basic type.
 The attribute types supported by USD are finite and rarely change.
 However